mstcode/Swift-UISegmentedController-Sample/README.md

 Check out our Website: http://www.mstcode.com

-Follow us on Twtitter: https://twitter.com/mstcode_
+Follow us on Twitter: https://twitter.com/mstcode_

 Like us on Facebook: http://on.fb.me/1OcsVuX